UP | HOME

 • Shebang support for "executable" scripts on UNIX/Linux/Windows MSYS2

-• Emacs org-mode Babel support (execution and header variables)
+• Emacs org-mode Babel support (both execution and header variables)

 • Emacs language mode (highlight mrSCPI script code & identify common syntax errors)